 Part of this program takes place outside of a classroom.
-Students should bring along adequate sun protection, a hat and water bottle.
-Students will be monitored by BUEEC staff for fatigue and establish rest, food and water stops are timetabled into the excursion.
+Students should bring along adequate sun protection and a hat.
 BUEEC staff will assess the appropriateness of weather conditions before and during the activity.

 BUEEC staff will not allow students to climb trees, constantly monitor surroundings for slip, trip and fall hazards, and ensure that everyone wears appropriate footwear at all times.